niganths/ems_hr/README.md

-Developed as a consultancy project for Mathi Technologies..
+Developed as a consultancy project for Golden oak..

 It consists of dashboard, attendance page, manage products and manage employees